jimmyn123/just_another_game/json/trivia.md

   3) Iron Man
   4) Iron Fist

-  Wolverine made his first appearance in what comic series?
-  1) The Hulk
-  2) X-Men
-  3) The Avengers
-  4) Alpha Flight

 VIDEO GAMES
   The USA got a reskinned game called Mario 2 and not the same Mario 2 Japan got.
 Why?
   1) Nintendo of America employees thought the game was too hard.
   2) It featured flashing lights that gave some kids seizures.
-  3) It had a suprising amount of dialouge which would have taken too long to localize.
+  3) It took too long to localize.
-  4) It required tech the Famicom had that the NES didn't.
+  4) It required accessories the American NES didn't have.

   Besides Mortal Kombat, what video game drew ire from the US government that lead to the establishment of the ESRB?
   1) Night Trap